mobxjs/mobx/docs/README.md

 }
 ```

-Using `observable` is like turning a property of an object into a spreadsheet cell.
+Using `observable` is like turning a property of an object into a spreadsheet cell that when modified may cause other cells to automatically recalculate, a graph to be re-rendered, or trigger other interesting reactions.
-But unlike spreadsheets, these values can be not only primitive values, but also references, objects and arrays.
+Unlike spreadsheet cells, `observable` values can be not only primitive values, but also references, objects and arrays.

 If your environment doesn't support decorator syntax, don't worry.
 You can read [here](http://mobxjs.github.io/mobx/best/decorators.html) about how to set them up.